“I am tired of being scared of him.”

 Stephen loves her.

 It’s magical and beautiful and she hadn’t realized how desperately she wanted to hear him say that until he does.
-And she doesn’t care that he just accused her of cheating, that they’re in the car on the side of a busy street, that people are waiting on them.
+She doesn’t care that he just accused her of cheating, that they’re in the car on the side of a busy street, that people are waiting on them.
 She unbuckles her seatbelt and shifts until she’s on his lap.
 She takes his chin in her hand, lifting his face to hers.

 “Say it again,” she whispers.